EmeraldWither/BedwarsMod/README.md

 **This mod is not affiliated with or endorsed by Hypixel, Inc.**

+## My Fork

+My fork does the following:
+* Add support for inputting a nickname for session detection (MVP++)
+* Fix death detection overcounting
+* Fix session timer detection
+* Fix final kill detection with the new messages in BW

 ### Quick Message
 This mod has been inspired by a previous Bedwars utility mod by CalMWolfs that you can find [here](https://modrinth.com/mod/bedwar-mod).
 The plan for this project is to eventually add the majority of features seen in CalMWolfs' mod, but with improved functionality and more uses.
 I'm still working to implement a lot of these features and highly recommend you use CalMWolfs' mod until this mod has reached a stable release.